OpenLMIS/open-lmis/docs/Feature Toggle.md

 A final setting is toggled off by changing the default page setting back to the home page, and not the custom dashboard.

-The build process removes the custom permissions, sets the custom settings to not configurable, and changes the default page to the home page, in a file called `toggle_data.sql`.
-The customSeed task re-adds these permissions, sets the custom settings to configurable again, and changes the home page back to the dashboard page, in a file called `custom_seed.sql`.
+The build process removes the custom permissions, sets the custom settings to not configurable, and changes the default page to the home page, in a file called `disable_custom.sql`.
+The enableCustom task re-adds these permissions, sets the custom settings to configurable again, and changes the home page back to the dashboard page, in a file called `enable_custom.sql`.

 Extending Feature Toggle
 ------------------------

-For minor changes in toggling UI items, new permissions should be created in the seed, toggled off in the `toggle_data.sql` script, toggled back on in the `custom_seed.sql` script, and checked for in the HTML.
+For minor changes in toggling UI items, new permissions should be created in the seed, toggled off in the `disable_custom.sql` script, toggled back on in the `enable_custom.sql` script, and checked for in the HTML.

 For more extensive changes, the toggling mechanism can be copied for how to toggle at build time.